coderefinery/github-without-command-line/_episodes/03-contributing.md

 ---

-To make sure that *all* changes of the `master` branch are reviewed and nobody can push commits to it directly, it can be useful to protect branches.
+To make sure that *all* changes of the `master` branch are reviewed and nobody can push commits to it directly, it can be useful to "protect" branches.

 - "Settings", then "Branches", then "Add rule":